eldoy/wsrecon/README.md

 # Reconnecting Websocket

-Browser implementation of an automatically reconnecting websocket client.
+Browser implementation of an isomorphic automatically reconnecting websocket client.

 Sends also have support for callbacks.
 Message format is JSON.
+Works perfectly with Node.js servers, script or Server Side Rendering with Next (React) or Nuxt (Vue).

 ### Install
 ```